highmountain12321/zakjakub/README.md

 - I’m web apps developer and IT guy.

-- 📫 You can find more information about me (and contact me) here:
+- 📫 You can find more information about me (and contact me) there:
   - https://jakubzak.cz
   - https://linkedin.com/in/zakjakub/
   - https://gitlab.com/zakjakub